-- When the look of the piece or size of the part you are welding is important.
-Welding a tab so you have a place to put your clamp isn’t desirable.
+3. When the look of the piece or size of the part you are welding is important.
+Welding a tab so you have a place to put your clamp isn’t an option.
 Cause then you will have to cut it off and grind out the spot later.

 Magnetic grounds for welding are sized by the maximum amperage they support.
 And similar to the welding machines they attach to, they all have duty cycles.

 Always find out the maximum amperage of the magnetic ground clamp and its duty cycle.
 Compare to the maximum amperage of your welder and its duty cycle.

 Go for an amp rating on the welding ground magnet well above the minimum you need.